variantstudios/compasshighschool.org/index.md

 home_header:
   title: Compass Community Collaborative School
   subtitle: >-
-    We are not the box in which your child has to fit.
+    We are NOT the box in which your child has to fit.

     Innovative, student-centered education for out of the box brilliance entering grades 6-10 in 2018.
 Register now!